 Next, we had a few beginner paddlers — first time on a board to less than three prior times paddling — take out the boards and give us their opinions.
 Finally, we had a person who was experienced with yoga attempt to do some basic poses on the boards that were advertised as being suitable for yoga and got their opinion.

 We didn't factor this into the overall scores, as performing yoga on some of the racing and surfing boards would have led to catastrophic yet comical results.
-We did note our opinions in the individual reviews for these boards.

 To assess the maneuverability of each board, we conducted two separate tests and recorded the general opinions of our testers over the course of all our testing sessions.
 The first test was a slalom course.
 We set up a reasonably difficult slalom course, and our lead tester took each board through the course and back as fast as she could, allowing sufficient time to rest between trials to reduce fatigue.